tappi287/rf2_video_settings/ReadMe.md

 - Enter a name for a new Preset and hit the [ + ] button
 - adjust the settings to your liking, they will be automatically saved and applied to your rFactor installation whenever you change a setting

-The app is using one of your installed web browsers to display it's user interface.
-You need either M$ Edge or G$$gle Chrome installed.
+##### Preset import/export
+Presets will be saved to your MyDocuments dir and can be shared.
+Drop preset files onto the app window to import those presets.

+The app will start in a browser window.

 #### Requirements
- - M$ Windows >= 10 (only Google Chrome will work prior to Win 10)
+ - M$ Windows >= 7 (only tested on 10)
+ - modern Web Browser
  - rFactor 2 Steam installation